oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Kernel Launch
 ~~~~~~~~~~~~~

-In order to launch a kernel on the device an application must call one of the CommandListAppendLaunch\* functions for
+In order to launch a kernel on the device an application must call one of the AppendLaunchKernel-style functions for
 a command list.
 The most basic version of these is ::${x}CommandListAppendLaunchKernel which takes a
 command list, kernel handle, launch arguments, and an optional synchronization event used to signal completion.
 The launch arguments contain thread group dimensions.